Clan MacThomas

-Clan MacThomas is a Highland Scottish clan and is a member of the Clan Chattan Confederation.
+Clan MacThomas is a Highland Scottish clan, whose Lord Lyon recognized chief, Andrew Patrick MacThomas of Finegand, is a member of the Standing Council of Scottish Chiefs.
+They are also a member of the Clan Chattan Confederation.

 History

 Origins of the clan

 The progenitor of the Clan MacThomas was Thomas, who was a Scottish Gaelic speaking Highlander.
 He was known as Tomaidh Mòr and it is from him that the clan takes its name.
 He was a grandson of William Mackintosh, 7th chief of Clan Mackintosh and 8th chief of the Chattan Confederation.
 Thomas lived in the fifteenth century when the Clan Chattan had become so large that it was unmanageable, so Thomas took his clan from Badenoch, across the Grampian Mountains to Glen Shee where they re-settled.
 Here they flourished and became known as McComie, McColm and McComas which are phonetic forms of the Gaelic.
 The Clan MacThomas was described in a roll of the clans, in the Acts of Parliament of 1587 and 1595, and they were known to the government in Edinburgh as Macthomas.